 Michelle Pearce, PhD

-Michelle Pearce, PhD, is a professor in the Graduate School at the University of Maryland, Baltimore (UMB) and an adjunct assistant professor in the Department of Psychiatry and Behavioral Sciences at Duke University Medical Center.
+Michelle Pearce, PhD, is a professor at the University of Maryland Graduate School and an adjunct assistant professor in the Department of Psychiatry and Behavioral Sciences at Duke University Medical Center.

 Pearce is a clinical psychologist licensed to practice in Maryland, with a specialty in cognitive behavioral therapy, mind-body stress reduction methods, and coping with illness.
 She researches the relationship between religion/spirituality, coping, and health, as well as the integration of spirituality into the practice of psychotherapy.